ekt1701/Alexa-AIML-Chatbot/README.md

 # Alexa-AIML-Chatbot

 A demo of a simple AIML chatbot.
 The chatbot will respond to whatever you say, sometimes correctly, other times not.
+To end the chat, say Stop or Cancel.

 Instructions: